Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Hamiltonians with categorical symmetries

 \subsection{Categorically symmetric local operators}

-Before addressing our construction per se, let us consider the following situation: Let $\mc D$ be a fusion category and $\mc M$ a module category over it.
+Before addressing our recipe for constructing duality maps, let us consider the following situation: Let $\mc D$ be a fusion category and $\mc M$ a module category over it.
 Invoking the graphical calculus sketched above, every tree-like diagram of the form